 Stari Grad Kotor

 More than 2000 years old: the perfectly restored, slightly artificial Old Town of Kotor blesses the tourists with its lovely lanes and shocks them with its high prices.
 This was surprising, because we spent the night between Kotor and Budva and it was very cheap there.
+Our accommodation was the great Apartments Bjelanovic.

 The Old Town is quite small.
 You don’t need very long to see everything.
 The Roman cathedral Sveti Trifun was built in the 12th century and rebuilt after an earthquake in the 17th century.
 Some Venetian palaces are also very well preserved.